rob-myers/rob-myers.github.io/docs/plan.md

 - ✅ show stage using react-reverse-portal
 - ✅ remove react-reverse-portal,
 - ✅ `stage.scene` available when stage disabled
-- `stage.ctrl` available when stage disabled?
+- `stage.ctrl` available when stage disabled
+- cleaner camera initialization
 - can specify one `Stage` is active
-- can change active `Stage`
 - `WrappedStage` enforces one-at-a-time
 - `WrappedStage` has own persisted placeholder/camera angle

 - write outline of 1st post i.e. walkthrough up to movable bots
   - render some markdown
-- Stop redux devtools from crashing

 - can define shell fns via syntax-highlighted js text
   - a separate component which can change a session